 The law provides the Public Charter School Credit Enhancement Fund, which provides credit enhancement for the purchase, construction, and renovation of facilities for charter schools.
-The program offers guarantees or collateral pledges of up to $1 million for up to five years.
-There is currently $13.5 million in this fund.
+The program offers guarantees or collateral pledges of up to five years.
+As of December 2020, there is currently $28.6 million in this fund.

 Is there access to relevant employee retirement systems?